malworthy/smoke/README.md

 ## Variables

-- Variables can be declared by using either var on const
+- Variables can be declared by using either var or const
 - var is not permitted at a global level, you can only use const
 - All variables must be initialized when declared